Alfresco/docs-alfresco/identity-service/latest/tutorial/sso/saml.md

 ## Step 7: Configure service providers for Alfresco Content Services

-A Service provider needs to be configured in the SAML identity provider for Alfresco Share.
+A Service provider needs to be configured in the SAML identity provider for Alfresco Office services if it is used.
 This also involves configuring the administrator console in ACS with details from SAML identity provider.

-A service provider can also be created and configured for Alfresco Office Services (AOS) if it is used.
-The configuration steps for AOS can be ignored if it is not used.

 1. Sign in to the administrator console of ACS as an administrator.
 The URL of the administrator console is `https://repo.example.com:443/alfresco/service/enterprise/admin`.
-2. Navigate to **Directories** > **Single Sign-On (SAML)** and enter the details for the SAML identity provider for the **Share** tab and for the **AOS** tab.
+2. Navigate to **Directories** > **Single Sign-On (SAML)** and enter the details for the SAML identity provider for the **AOS** tab.
-3. Ensure that **Enable SAML(SSO) Authentication** and **Enforce SAML Login** are checked for the **Share** tab and that **Enable SAML(SSO) Authentication** is checked for the **AOS** tab.
+3. Ensure that **Enable SAML(SSO) Authentication** is checked for the **AOS** tab.
-4. Upload a valid certificate from the SAML identity provider in the **Share** and **AOS** tabs using the **Upload IdP Certificate**.
+4. Upload a valid certificate from the SAML identity provider in the **AOS** tabs using the **Upload IdP Certificate**.
-5. Download the service provider certificate using the **Download SP Certificate** button and the service provider metadata using the **Download SP Metadata** button from the **Share** and **AOS** tabs.
+5. Download the service provider certificate using the **Download SP Certificate** button and the service provider metadata using the **Download SP Metadata** button from the **AOS** tab.
-6. Sign into the SAML identity provider as an administrator and configure two new service providers.
-One for Share and one for AOS:
-    * The base URL to use for Share is `https://share.example.com/share`
+6. Sign into the SAML identity provider as an administrator and configure a new service provider.
+The base URL to use for AOS is `https://repo.example.com/alfresco/aos`.
-    * The base URL to use for AOS is `https://repo.example.com/alfresco/aos`
-7. Upload the relevant service provider certificate and metadata file for each service provider.
+7. Upload the relevant service provider certificate and metadata file for the service provider.
 These are the files that were downloaded from the ACS administration console.
 If the SAML identity provider does not support uploading the metadata then configure the settings manually.

 ## Step 8: Configure Alfresco Digital Workspace